github/docs/content/github/managing-your-work-on-github/file-attachments-on-issues-and-pull-requests.md

 {% endtip %}

 The maximum size for files is 25MB and the maximum size for images is 10MB.
+Videos can be up to 100 MB in size if the repository is owned by a user or organization on a paid GitHub plan.

 We support these files: